onap/integration-usecases-A1-policy-enforcement/doc/dosc_A1_PE_PoC.rst

 Following steps are needed to setup Postman:

-- Import this Postman collection zip

-  :download:`A1 PE CNF Postman collection <files/a1pe-postman.zip>`

-- Extract the zip and import Postman collection into Postman.
-Environment file is provided for reference, it's better to create own environment on your own providing variables.
+- Import this Postman collection (environment file is provided for reference, it's better to create own environment on your own providing variables)

-    - `A1-PE-CNF.postman_collection.json`
-    - `A1-PE-CNF.postman_environment.json`
+  - :download:`A1 PE CNF Postman collection <files/A1-PE-CNF.postman_collection.json>`
+  - :download:`A1 PE CNF Postman collection <files/A1-PE-CNF.postman_environment.json>`

 - For use case debugging purposes to get Kubernetes cluster external access to SO CatalogDB (GET operations only), modify SO CatalogDB service to NodePort instead of ClusterIP.
 You may also create separate own NodePort if you wish, but here we have just edited directly the service with kubectl.